 - Yanking on your neck will not increase the effectiveness of your crunch, but it will most likely pull a muscle in your neck.
 The crunch exercise has nothing to do with your arms; they’re all about your rectus abdominis (most commonly known as the six-pack muscle)

-- While doing crunches, you need to keep your pelvis and spine in a neutral position to help with your core.
+- While doing crunches, you need to keep your pelvis and spine in a neutral position to help your core.
 Once your pelvis is neutral, your lower spine will be curved.
 We should maintain this while doing crunches.

 - Crunches have nothing to do with your arms.
 Engaging your pectorals, which happens when you move your elbows forward, will divert your attention from the abdominal engagement.